rails/rails/guides/source/association_basics.md

 Why Associations?
 -----------------

 In Rails, an _association_ is a connection between two Active Record models.
-Why do we need associations between models?
-Because they make common operations simpler and easier in your code.
+Associations are essential because they simplify common operations in your code.
+They enhance readability, help to maintain database integrity, and leverage powerful Rails methods for managing related data effortlessly.

-For example, consider a simple Rails application that includes a model for authors and a model for books.
+Consider a simple Rails application that has a model for authors and a model for books.
 Each author can have many books.

 Without associations, the model declarations would look like this: